 science museum lates

-Join us for a robots-themed Lates, our free adults-only evening, on Wednesday 31 May 2017 (and on the last Wednesday of each month until August) for a chance to see Robots after-hours at a discount price.
+Join us on 26 July and 30 August for Lates, our free adults-only evening, for a chance to see Robots after-hours at a discount price.

 Exhibition tickets are available with or without an optional 10% donation to the Museum: Adults £7.50 / £6.75; concessions £6.50 / £5.85; seniors £7.00 / £6.30.